Netflix January 2020 new releases – new movies, TV shows and originals

 Wednesday 29th January

-Subsequent in Trend Queer Eye’s Tan France groups up with Alexa Chung to host a contest to find the subsequent huge title in trend
+Subsequent in Style Queer Eye’s Tan France groups up with Alexa Chung to host a contest to find the subsequent huge identify in style

 Night time on Earth A model new pure historical past collection specializing in the wonders of the nocturnal world

-Omniscient Dystopian drama set in a world the place everyone seems to be beneath fixed surveillance
+Omniscient Dystopian drama set in a world the place everyone seems to be below fixed surveillance

 Thursday 30th January

-Ainori Love Wagon: African Journey Actuality present wherein seven Japanese strangers search for love whereas journeying throughout Africa
+Ainori Love Wagon: African Journey Actuality present by which seven Japanese strangers search for love whereas journeying throughout Africa

 The Stranger A household man finds himself on a search to uncover the reality in regards to the folks closes to him